-The applicant has applied to the Board of Variance under Section 540 (c) of the Local Government Act for an exemption from Section 531 (1) of the Local Government Act to permit an addition (ramada over RV and deck) to an existing legally non-conforming structure.
+The applicant has applied to the Board of Variance under Section 540(c) of the Local Government Act for an exemption from Section 531(1) of the Local Government Act to permit an addition (deck extension) to an existing legally non-conforming single family dwelling.
+A Bylaw Enforcement file was opened on the subject property in August of 2016 when FVRD Staff confirmed that the addition (deck extension) to the single family dwelling was in-progress on the property without the benefit of obtaining a building permit.